Virginia Hall may have had just one leg, but no other covert operative tormented the Nazis quite like the "Limping Lady."

 No less an authority than the Nazi Gestapo described her as “the most dangerous of all Allied spies.”
 “We must find and destroy her,” they said.
 The Nazis plastered warnings like this on hundreds of posters that offered a reward for any information about this devastating threat to the Third Reich.

 Her name was Virginia Hall and her exploits as an American spy during World War II more than justified the Nazis’ fearful response to her.

 In fact, the Nazis assigned their entire stable of double agents to gather any information on this mysterious woman and to eliminate her if she was found.
 But the Gestapo and its senior officer in charge of hunting Virginia Hall, Klaus Barbie (“the Butcher of Lyon”), never managed to uncover her true nationality or her real name.

-And this so infuriated Barbie that he once cried out in outrage, “I would give anything to get my hands on that limping Canadian bitch.”
+And this so infuriated Barbie that he once cried out in a fit of rage, “I would give anything to get my hands on that limping Canadian bitch.”

 Of course, Virginia Hall wasn’t even Canadian.
 And there were plenty of other things the Nazis never knew about this daring spy.

 Virginia Hall’s Early Life

 Virginia Hall was born in Baltimore on April 6, 1906 to a wealthy family with a quiet, pastoral farm.
 An exceptional student, she was elected class president at Roland Park Country School, where she was also editor-in-chief of the school newspaper and captain of the field hockey team.
 Her peers remembered her as the “most original of our class.”